gaois/documental/docs/data/logainm/v1.0/api.en.md

 | `ModifiedBefore` | ISO 8601 datetime | Retrieve records last updated before a given date in `YYYY-MM-DD` format. |
 | `ModifiedSince` | ISO 8601 datetime | Retrieve records last updated after a given date in `YYYY-MM-DD` format. |

+## Pagination

+Where a list of objects is returned in response to a request to the Logainm API the list will be paginated.
+This means that when the number of results exceeds a certain count the results are split across a number of ‘pages’.
+Pages are accessed by separate API requests.
+This helps ensure consistent and reliable performance regardless of the total result count.
+If no page parameters are specified the first page of results will be returned with a maximum count of 1,000 results per page.
+The number of results returned per page can be configured via the `PerPage` query parameter.

 ## Sorting

 Where data relating to more than one place is returned in response to a query it is sorted by place identifier, in ascending order.
 The only exception to this are geographic queries, where the `Latitude` and `Longitude` query parameters are specified, in which case places are listed in order of proximity to the specified coordinates, with the nearest places listed first.